-All employees of Montgomery County Government coming on the County's premises are prohibited from carrying any concealed, dangerous weapon of any sort while in one's personal motor vehicle, or in a motor vehicle owned by the County.
-The only exception to this policy is sworn officers who have been given written consent by the County to carry a weapon on the property.
+All employees of Montgomery County Government coming on the County's premises are prohibited from carrying any concealed, dangerous weapon of any sort while in one's personal motor vehicle, or in a motor vehicle owned by the County unless the employee has a valid handgun carry permit recognized in Tennessee and the weapon is kept from ordinary observation and locked within the trunk, glove box, or interior of the person's motor vehicle or a container securely affixed to such motor vehicle if the permit holder is not in the motor vehicle pursuant to T.C.A. § 39-17-1313.
+Otherwise, the only exception to this policy is sworn officers who have been given written consent by the County to carry a weapon on the property.